 Just because it’s plant-based doesn’t mean it’s necessarily healthier for you.
 There are some health and diet considerations to make when switching to meat alternatives, Katie said.

-Some processed burger-alternatives contain higher saturated fat and sodium, which may contribute to heart disease, stroke, obesity, blood pressure, high cholesterol and Type 2 diabetes.
+Some processed burger-alternatives contain higher saturated fat and sodium, which may contribute to heart disease, stroke, obesity, high cholesterol and type 2 diabetes.

 To help lower your risk of these diseases, look for veggie burgers made of beans, grains and seeds, Katie said, and make sure you’re still getting the vitamins and minerals you need.